Santa Fe Things To Do

 May 2016 at New Mexico History Museum in Santa Fe:

 Sunday, May 1: Lowriders, Hoppers and Hot Rods: Car Culture of Northern New Mexico.
 New Exhibit Opening!
 1-4:00 pm.
 Cars exhibited in lobby and exhibition hall with a souvenir photo booth for visitors.
 Video loop screening of movie South American Cho Lo showing.
-2 pm history lecture the nationally renowned Lowrider Magazine given by former editor, Ray John.
+2 pm history lecture by the former editor of nationally renowned Lowrider Magazine, Ray John.